geoschem/GCHP/docs/source/user-guide/config-files/geoschem_config_yml.rst

 ===================

 Information about the :file:`geoschem_config.yml` file is the same as for GEOS-Chem Classic with a few exceptions.
-See the :file:`geoschem_config.yml` file wiki page for an overview of the file.
+See the GEOS-Chem ReadTheDocs configuration files section for an overview of the file.

 The :file:`geoschem_config.yml` file used in GCHP is different in the following ways: